UPC PNC Activities

 What is the latest from the Pastor Nominating Committee?

-To this point in early February, we have reviewed the applications of nearly 90 pastors.
-We described the process that we’re using in the February edition of The Chimes, so please look there for more details!
+To this point in early March, we have reviewed the applications of over 90 pastors.
+We described the process that we’re using in the February edition of The Chimes and Patty Haydon provided an update at our Congregational Meeting on Sunday, February 24.
+You may find the text of those reports by clicking on the Prior Updates tab above.

 Who is serving on the Pastor Nominating Committee?